First Battle of Springfield: Prelude

-Early in the American Civil War, conflict broke out between United States Federal (Union) forces and state authorities in Missouri.
-On May 10, 1861, Federal Brigadier General Nathaniel Lyon captured a militia encampment sent by Missouri's pro-Confederate governor Claiborne Fox Jackson in the Camp Jackson affair.
+Early in the American Civil War, conflict broke out between United States Union forces and state authorities in Missouri.
+On May 10, 1861, Union Brigadier General Nathaniel Lyon captured an encampment of militia sent by Missouri's pro-Confederate governor Claiborne Fox Jackson in the Camp Jackson affair.
 Jackson responded by creating a new pro-Confederate militia force, the Missouri State Guard, and named Sterling Price the Guard's commander.
 Price, Lyon, and Jackson attended a meeting at the Planter's House Hotel on June 11, at the end of which Lyon declared that a state of open war had begun.
 Lyon then began an offensive that took control of the state capital of Jefferson City, and drove the Missouri State Guard from the Missouri River Valley.
-For a time Federal operations in Missouri were part of the purview of the Department of the Ohio, but on July 1 the Department of the West, which included Missouri, was created, and placed under the command of Major General John C. Frémont two days later.
+For a time Union operations in Missouri were part of the purview of the Department of the Ohio, but on July 1 the Department of the West, which included Missouri, was created, and placed under the command of Major General John C. Frémont two days later.

 Frémont arrived in Missouri on July 25.
-He brought with him a number of foreign-born officers, one of whom was the Hungarian Major Charles Zagonyi, who recruited a cavalry unit intended to serve as a bodyguard for Frémont.
+He brought with him a number of foreign-born officers, one of whom was the Hungarian Major Charles Zagonyi, (Note: Zagonyi's first name was rendered in Hungarian as Károly.) who recruited a cavalry unit intended to serve as a bodyguard for Frémont.
+This unit was known as the Body-Guard.
 While Frémont focused on events near Cairo, Illinois, Lyon operated in southwestern Missouri.
 On August 10, Lyon was killed and his army defeated while fighting a mixed Confederate States Army and Missouri State Guard force at the Battle of Wilson's Creek.
 While the Confederate forces returned to Arkansas after Wilson's Creek, Price moved his militia north to the Missouri River town of Lexington.
-Frémont's response to Price's incursion was ineffective, and the Siege of Lexington ended with a Federal surrender on September 20.
+Frémont's response to Price's incursion was ineffective, and the Siege of Lexington ended with a Union surrender on September 20.